theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-custom-sql.md

 ![Custom-SQL_Final](/img/content/custom_sql_finalization_statement.png){:class="img-responsive"}

+#### Checking the Result

-SQL Server View of table *KNA1* with the extended column *Extraction_Date*.
+Check the existence of the extended column *Extraction_Date*  in the SQL Server View of table *KNA1*.

 ![Custom_SQL_SQL_Server_Ausgabe](/img/content/sql_server_ansicht_extraction_date_spalte.png){:class="img-responsive"}

-#### Creation of the SQL table ExtractionStatistics
+#### Creation of the SQL Table ExtractionStatistics

-This table provides an overview and status of the executed Xtract Universal extractions.
+The table "ExtractionStatistics" provides an overview and status of the executed Xtract Universal extractions.

-To do this, create an SQL table according to the following example:
+To create the "ExtractionStatistics" table, create an SQL table according to the following example:

 ```sql
 CREATE TABLE [dbo].[ExtractionStatistics](